How to Choose a University UK 2027: What Actually Matters

-How do I even start choosing?
+How do I even start choosing a university?

 Do university rankings actually matter?